Velocidex/velociraptor-docs/content/knowledge_base/tips/huntlabel.md

+---
-# Applying labels to hunt results
+title: How to apply labels to hunt results
+---

 Sometimes it is useful to label clients from a hunt.